 Apart from the fear of the unknown situation and health implications, another awful aspect of being locked up was not drinking tea (or wine).
-The crew were on strict orders to not interact with us and left trays of food on the floor by our cabin door and hurried away after banging on the door and shouting at each occupied cabin.
+The crew were under strict orders to not interact with us and left trays of food on the floor by our cabin door and hurried away after banging on the door and shouting at each occupied cabin.
 It was always no when it came to requests for tea.
-Why is still a mystery?
+Why is it still a mystery?
 As an avid tea drinker, suddenly the simple pleasure of a cup of tea, something one takes for granted not being available was a low point

 As per normal protocol kettles and tea-making facilities are not provided onboard ships although, several friends had bought small portable ones with them.
 Once the pandemic eases, and if we resume travelling, I will never go away without one again.
 Oddly I came across an advertisement for MSC ships dated 2018, that states all cabins have tea making facilities!
 Far from the truth in this case.

 The experience reinforced what I have said many times before that sipping hot tea is restorative and calming in stressful situations.
 Tea soothes the nerves and allows one to think clearly and at the same time, relax.
-Yes, I would much rather have gone without food than miss my cups of tea.
+Yes, I would much rather have gone without food than missing my cups of tea.
 Being an early riser I had quite regularly onboard the ship, sipped tea early in the morning at a small sunny cafe that opened first.
 The tea was Assam -strong, malty and invigorating.

 Assam tea is grown in the Assam region of India,.
 Assam is in Brahmaputra Valley in northeast India and borders Bangladesh and Myanmar.